saelsa/react-map-app/README.md

 `localhost:3000`

 Notice that this opens the project in development mode.
-A service worker is only available in production build
+A service worker is only available in production build.
+To create a production build the easiest is to use the node serve functionality.

+`npm install -g serve`

+`serve -s build`

+For more information please refer to the [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment) deployment documentation.

 ## Dependencies